On the Road Again, This Time PSU

 4. Millennials (1977 – 1998)

-As per my husband’s speech, there are cultural, educational and workplace trends that remain consistent within generations.
-Each generation is losing touch with books/paper and gravitating toward technology and less personal interaction.
-Modern-day employees place their personal needs above demands of the workplace.
+Per my husband’s speech, cultural, educational, and workplace trends have remained consistent for generations.
+Each generation is losing touch with books and paper, gravitating toward technology and less personal interaction.
+Modern-day employees place their individual needs above the demands of the workplace.

-What can a boomer attorney that graduated from law school over thirty years ago offer to a diverse group of millennials where some were not even born in 1980?
+What can a boomer attorney who graduated from law school over thirty years ago offer a diverse group of millennials, some of whom were not even born in 1980?

 • Practice sensitivity, fairness, tolerance, and objectivity

-• Cultural Intelligence: Cultural intelligence or competence is the state of being able to function effectively in the context of cultural differences.
-It is the policies and practices of an organization or the values and behaviors of an individual, which fosters effective cross cultural communication and ability to see through the lens by which others view the world.
+• Cultural Intelligence: Cultural intelligence or competence functions effectively in the context of cultural differences.
+It is the policies and practices of an organization or the values and behaviors of an individual that foster effective cross-cultural communication and the ability to see through the lens through which others view the world.

 • Customer Service – the customer is always right!

-• Exercising critical thinking and judgement in responding to satisfying the needs of your customers and clients.
+• You are exercising critical thinking and judgment in responding to satisfying the needs of your customers and clients.

-• Networking: Networking is the ability to create and maintain an effective, widely based system or resources that works to the mutual benefit of oneself and others through the skill dimensions of using relevant information, having good working relations, and maintaining and communicating a good record of accomplishment.
+• Networking: Networking is the ability to create and maintain an effective, widely based system or resources that benefits oneself and others through the skill dimensions of using relevant information, having good working relations, and maintaining and communicating a good record of accomplishment.

 Develop Your Network: How Do You Do This?